 You have to make sure that everything works before you announce to the world that your business website is up and running.
 Your site should work on major browsers such as Google Chrome, Firefox, and Microsoft Edge.
 You should also consider those who are using their smartphones for browsing.

-These website design statistics will help you get a clear picture of how you can optimize your website for the best user experience.
+These website statistics will help you get a clear picture of how you can optimize your website for the best user experience.
 Don’t hesitate to research more, as well.
-If you’re overwhelmed, you can always ask for the professional help from a reputable web design service provider.
+If you’re overwhelmed, you can always ask for the professional help from a web design company in New Zealand.